canonical/bootstack-actions/README.md

 # BootStack GitHub actions

-These actions is meant to be used for unifying lint, unit and functional tests in GitHub workflows.
+These actions is meant to be used for unifying lint, unit and functional tests, charm and snap releases, and sonar integration in GitHub workflows.
 At the same time, workflows that can be directly used will also be found in this repo.

 ## Repo configuration workflow

 ## Charm release workflow

+## Snap release workflow
+This workflow builds and releases snap to the Snap Store after passing lint, unit and functional tests.
+It supports both manual channel selection (via input) and automatic channel selection (base on the branch name), which covers the most-common needs for snap releases.

 ## Pull request workflow